ishika164/fitnova-sales-call-intelligence/README.md

-# FitNova Sales-Call Intelligence — Prototype
+# FitNova Sales Call Intelligence Pipeline

 A working, end-to-end pipeline: call audio in → transcription → diarization → PII redaction → LLM scoring & issue-tagging → storage → role-based dashboard with a contest/feedback loop.

 See `system_design.md` for the architecture diagram and `WRITEUP.md` for the full design rationale (rubric, tag taxonomy, edge cases, trade-offs, what I'd